kenashkov/swoole-performance-tests/basic_query/README.md

 The results are:
 - Swoole 100 / 10 000 - Requests per second: **1804.08**
 - Apache/mod_php 100 / 10 000 - Requests per second: **1314.86**
+- Swoole 5000 / 10 000 - Not performed (due to number of DB connection)
+- Apache/mod_php 5000 / 10 000 - Not performed (due to number of DB connections)
 - Swoole 1 000 / 10 000 - Not performed (due to number of DB connection)
 - Apache/mod_php 1 000 / 10 000 - Not performed (due to number of DB connections)